akeda2/tapelen/README.md

 # tapelen
-Simple (yes, really) written-in-bash tool for calculating total recording-/playback-time on (reel-to-reel or cassette) tape.
+Simple (yes, really) written-in-bash tool for calculating total recording-/playback-time on (reel-to-reel or cassette) tape using different speeds.

 ```
 Move script to, or place a symlink somewhere useful: